 At Pakefield we use our Pupil Premium funding to benefit not only student learning, but to support well being.
 The funding is distributed to staffing, pastoral teams and our SEND cost centres to support this work.
 This way, our Pupil Premium funding can be targeted to ensure it achieves maximum impact.

-Just over 30% of our cohort trigger Pupil Premium funding.
+35% of our cohort are eligible for Pupil Premium funding, and this is used to support a range of strategies, informed by research from the Education Endowment Foundation.
 We view the needs of all students as important and we strive to create the best opportunities and experiences for every single student at the school.

 We measure the impact of our strategy through the outcomes (including attendance) of our Pupil Premium students compared to their peers.
 We use examination results at the end of Key Stage 4, as well as our internal data on student performance.
-This impact is considered when we review our school strategy each September.
+This impact is considered when we review our school strategy each Autumn.

 Please click on the link below for our report which uses the DfE template.